Adventurous route that combines the Great Valley Trail with the Paulinskill Valley and Sussex Branch rail-trails.

 Varied scenery along the three rail-trails.
 Generally level with minor elevation changes.
 Some street crossings, some that have a brief up or downhill to them.
 Avoid after heavy rain.
 Trail is shared with horses.

-For biking, all three of these are rougher when compared to other New Jersey rail-trails such as the Columbia Trail or the D&R Canal Towpath.
-Great Valley is more rugged and is more like a trail vs a rail-trail than the Paulinskill Valley or Sussex Branch sections.
+For biking, all three of these are rougher when compared to other New Jersey rail-trails such as the Columbia Trail or the D&R Canal Towpath, be sure to read the sections on bike type and trail surface before heading out.
+If Great Valley seems too much, check out either of our guides for Paulinskill Valley.

 Related: NJ Bike Trails overview page.